 2) The job titles associated with my client’s earlier experience show that they learned an industry from the ground up, indicating to the reader that they understand its quirks or nuances.

 3) When my client is trying to show their skills are transferable across industries, there is value in “name dropping,” as many times company names are enough to indicate a particular industry.

 The process I follow when creating an earlier experience section that includes roles from 15+ years prior is as follows:

 #1 Identify: Determine which roles, if any, advance or reinforce the story I am trying to tell.

 #2 Synopsize: Sometimes I don’t include anything more than the name and job title, but if there’s a noteworthy achievement, one line is more than enough to explain the point that makes this role worth including.

 #3 Remove Dates: In my experience, removing the dates helps the reader bypass the previously-discussed rabbit hole.

 A caveat: When a point from this “Earlier Experience” category is particularly noteworthy, I’ll make sure to reference it in the summary section at the top of page one, a technique that informs the reader while also offering a “tease” to incent them to continue to the bottom of page two.

 While still searchable by many applicant tracking systems (ATS), earlier experience without dates might not get accurately parsed into a digital applicant profile.

-When I want ATS to accurately parse what I’ve included in this section, I will in fact include the dates but change the text color to white – making them naked to the human eye on first glance and only unmasked when parsed into an ATS.
+When I want ATS to accurately parse what I’ve included in this section, I will, in fact, include the dates but change the text color to white – making them naked to the human eye at first glance and only unmasked when parsed into an ATS.